odoo/documentation/legal/terms/enterprise.rst

 =============

 User
-    Any employee, contractor, customer or vendor of the Customer who receives access to the Software in creation and/or edition mode.
-External Users who only use the Software through the portal facilities ("portal Users") and deactivated Users are not counted as Users.
+    Any active user account with access to the Software in creation and/or edition mode.
+    Deactivated user accounts and accounts used by external people (or systems) who only have limited access to the Software through the portal facilities (known as "portal Users") are not counted as Users.

 Bug
     Is considered a Bug any failure of the Software that results in a complete stop, error